Alluxio/alluxio/docs/en/operation/Metastore.md

 * `alluxio.master.metastore.inode.cache.max.size`: A hard limit on the number of entries in the on-heap inode cache.
 Increase this to improve performance if you have spare master memory.
 The default value for this configuration is dynamically set to be (JVM Heap size / 4KB).
-For example, when xmx setting is set to the default 8GB, we will cache 2 million inodes.
+For example, when xmx setting is set to the default 8GB, Alluxio master will cache 2 million inodes.

 ### Advanced Tuning Properties